MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/windows-commands.md

 ---
 # Windows Commands

-All supported versions of Windows (server and client) ship with a large set of Win32 console applications or Commands.
-You can use either the Cmd.Exe shell or Windows PowerShell to invoke any of the Commands.
+All supported versions of Windows (server and client) have a set of Win32 console commands built in.

 This set of documentation describes the Windows Commands you can use to automate tasks by using scripts or scripting tools.

-To find information about a specific Command, in the following A-Z menu, click the letter that the Command starts with, and then click the Command name.
+To find information about a specific command, in the following A-Z menu, click the letter that the command starts with, and then click the command name.

 [A](#BKMK_a) |
 [B](#BKMK_b) |